-- Physical inactivity worsens symptoms, mobility and underlying disease
+- Physical inactivity worsens symptoms, mobility, and underlying disease

 - Low patient engagement delays treatment and reduces compliance

+Exercise (walking) therapy has been shown to significantly improve health outcomes in symptomatic PAD patients.
 While supervised exercise therapy (SET) in a clinical setting can markedly improve walking endurance in symptomatic PAD patients, they often find it difficult to regularly attend their prescribed exercise sessions.
-Studies have shown that home-based exercise therapy, when the program is followed, can improve walking endurance and claudication (leg pain) onset time in PAD patients.
+Studies have shown that home-based exercise therapy can improve walking endurance and claudication (leg pain) onset time in PAD patients.